 Ideal for a summer party, this pasta salad with spinach, chickpeas, and tahini is easy to whip up at the last minute.
 Have fun choosing the pasta, then add chickpeas and baby spinach.
 The dressing combines garlic scapes, tahini, oregano, red pepper flakes, and a hint of lemon.
 It's an ideal side dish or appetizer for a dinner party.

 14 of 20

 Dumpling squash may not be the first gourd you think of, but it's worth checking out.
-Not only do you get to enjoy the tasty yellow flesh with its corn-like flavor, the squash becomes an edible bowl!
+Not only do you get to enjoy the tasty yellow flesh with its corn-like flavor, but the squash also becomes an edible bowl!

-The salad recipe combines fresh spinach, seasoned chickpeas, and feta cheese inside the baked squash.
+This spinach and dumpling squash salad recipe combines fresh spinach, seasoned chickpeas, and feta cheese inside the baked squash.
 This is topped with a fascinating lemon tahini dressing that takes just minutes to prepare.
 It looks quite charming on the plate.

 15 of 20